-According to Psychology Today, SAD symptoms may include:
+According to Psychology Today, seasonal affective disorder symptoms may include:

 Unlike other types of depressive disorders, the symptoms related to SAD are specifically associated with the onset of the winter season.
 We spoke to HelloMD’s Dr. Richard Kim to discuss SAD and how to use cannabidiol (CBD) to help modulate its symptoms.

 “The causes of SAD aren’t fully understood.
 However, recent research suggests that people with SAD regulate serotonin differently in comparison to others,” Dr. Kim notes.

 Folks with depression usually understand the important role of the serotonin reuptake system in the brain.
 Those with an improperly functioning serotonin reuptake mechanism may be more vulnerable to seasonal depressive symptoms.